Welcome to WebStorm help!

 - Before starting with WebStorm, take a look at the essentials since they are useful for more productive usage of WebStorm.

-- If you want to learn about the WebStorm UI, then take a guided tour.
-The parts Tool Windows and WebStorm Editor tell you everything you need to know to get a grip of these UI elements.
+- If you want to learn about the WebStorm UI, take a guided tour.
+The Tool Windows and WebStorm Editor parts will tell you everything you need to know to get a grip of these UI elements.

 - If you click Help button on a dialog, you will see the reference page that gives descriptions of controls and fields of each dialog.

-- Besides the dialog descriptions, the part Reference also keeps miscellaneous important information, like icons reference, index of menu items, version control reference, etc.
+- Besides the dialog descriptions, the part Reference also keeps miscellaneous important information, like icons reference, version control reference, etc.

 - Finally, the part Getting Help tells about using help topics, applying to support service, reporting issues and sharing your feedback.